rhymezip/TerminalMessenger/README.md

     ```Bash

     python3 TerminalMessenger.py

+* ## 🔔 Notification Sound Setup

+* If you don't hear a "beep" when a new message arrives, please check your terminal settings:

+    **Windows (Terminal):** Settings > Defaults > Advanced > Bell notification style -> Set to "Audible" or "All".

+    **macOS (Terminal):** Settings > Profiles > Advanced > Check "Audible bell".

+    **Linux:** Open your terminal's Preferences and enable "Terminal Bell".
+Also, ensure "System Sounds" is unmuted in your OS settings.

+    **Note:** The notification sound only triggers when the terminal is in the background (preventing annoyance while you are actively typing).
 * ### 🛠️ What Happens When You Run It?

 When you launch the script for the first time, the "Rhyme Engine" performs these steps: